 We support an initiative in India by planting trees for every direct sale from our website to help offset our carbon emissions.
 We are continually looking for ways to improve elements such as packaging, delivery and even the carbon footprint of our website and inboxes, which are increasingly being acknowledged as damaging to the environment.

-(L-R) ‘LEGENDS OF THE SEA’ QUILTED BLANKET, FROM £154; ‘GIANT PEGASUS & DAYLAND KITES REVERSIBLE DUVET SET, FROM £95, FORIVOR.
+(LEFT) ‘LEGENDS OF THE SEA’ QUILTED BLANKET, FROM £154; (RIGHT) ‘GIANT PEGASUS & DAYLAND KITES REVERSIBLE DUVET SET, FROM £95, FORIVOR.
 IMAGES: JON GORRIGAN

 Rebecca, your childhood home in the Black Mountains provides a huge amount of inspiration for the Forivor designs.
 Can you tell us more about where you grew up and how it has influenced you?